Smarter Accounting for Property Management Companies

 Beyond client relationships, precise bookkeeping is essential for your own business strategy.
 It gives you the data you need to make smart decisions, identify which properties are most profitable, and spot opportunities to reduce costs.
 Good accounting isn’t just about compliance; it’s about creating a clear path to profitability and sustainable growth for your company.

-Your Core Financial Duties
+Your Core Financial Responsibilities

 As a property manager, you have a few non-negotiable financial responsibilities.
 First, you must maintain separate bank accounts.
 You need one account for your business operations and a completely separate trust account for holding tenant security deposits and owner funds.
 Co-mingling these is a major legal and ethical misstep.
 Next, you need a well-organized Chart of Accounts—a complete list of all your financial categories that helps you classify every transaction correctly.